Internal Competition Rules

 5. Titles to be provided with all entries; titles will be read out as each image is displayed.
 If no title has been given, it will be referred to as “untitled”.
 For prints, please ensure you have indicated on the back of each of your submissions (a) title of print, (b) your name and (c) a directional arrow indicating “UP” so the image will be correctly displayed.

 6. Digital Images are to be submitted in jpeg format only, preferably by email and resized to a maximum dimension of 1400 pixels on the horizontal and 1050 pixels on the vertical in order to project at their best resolution.
 There is a tutorial for download on the Tutorial page of this web site.
 Digital Images submitted that are too large for the Club computer to process quickly for projection will be resized by the Competition Secretary.
 The Digital Competition Secretary will accept delivery to his home of images (preferably correctly sized) on a memory card or memory stick, by prior arrangement.
-Images must be with the Digital Competition Secretary no later than 48 hours prior to the Competition Date.
-No entries will be accepted on the night of the competition.
+Images must be with the Digital Competition Secretary no later than the Friday prior to the competition.
+No late entries will be accepted.

 7. Unless otherwise indicated, prints may be of any size and should preferably be mounted.
 Authors should however bear the following in mind: